algal/avahi-caddy-publish/README.md

 }
 ```

-But caddy only configures your server to _respond_ to those names.
+That is, caddy only configures your server to _respond_ to those names.
 Your server still needs to _publish_ those mDNS names.
 This is what avahi is for.
+But it's harder than it should be.

 Unfortunately, avahi does not support using a hosts file to map multiple names to a single IP address.
 For that, you need to use the `avahi-publish --address --no-reverse` command.
 But then,  `avahi-publish --address --no-reverse` only publishes one name at at a time, so you need to create one avahi service per name.
 This is a nuisance since each service definition is merely duplicating a name from your Caddyfile.
 Also, the `--no-reverse` flag is critical but rather obscure.

 This script solves those problems.
 It lets you create one systemd service definition that handles publishing mDNS names for all your services.
-It works by supervising multiple processes running `avahi-publish --address --no-reverse`, and by parsing your Caddyfile for the names.
-It is designed to run under systemd.
+It works by supervising multiple processes running `avahi-publish --address --no-reverse`, and by parsing your Caddyfile to find the names to publish.
+It is designed to run smoothly under systemd.
 It terminates, reloads, and logs output cleanly.

 ## Installation